Speak No Evil Blu-ray Review

 Extras included in this disc:

-- A Horrifying Crescendo: Exploration of film tones and themes with behind-the-scenes insights.
+- A Horrifying Crescendo: Exploration of social discomfort in horror.

-- The Farmhouse of Horrors: Focus on transforming the actual farmhouse location for filming.
+- The Farmhouse of Horrors: Production insights focusing on location.

-- Feature Commentary with Writer/Director James Watkins: Analysis of production elements and reflections on the horror narrative.
+- Feature Commentary with Writer/Director James Watkins: In-depth analysis of film production.

 Blu-ray.com review by Justin DekkerRead review here